agsb/wirewp/README.md

 4. Each unit have two or more pins,

-5. Mirror vertically the pinout of schematics,

 ## List format

-Make a primary list with: unit, pin, wire, obs,
+Make a primary CSV list with: unit, pin, wire, obs,

-    unit, the unit to place at board ( integer counter );
+_unit, the unit to place at board ;_
         00 is the board

-    pin, the pin of unit;
+_pin, the pin of unit;_
         counted as in schematics

-    wire, name of wire in this pin;
+_wire, name of wire to wrap at this pin;_
-        must start with a letter, only power start with number
+        must start with a letter, only power wires start numbers

-    obs, any observation about it;
+_obs, any observation about it;_
         eg. schematics name of pin

 Use one line for each wire on pin.

+Use # at start of line, for comments.

 ### List notes

-Use " 00, 00, 00, x, y," to define the size of board.
+1. unit 00 is reserved for the board;
+1. pin 00 is reserved for specials;
+1. use obs for more information, eg.  sizes, color, datasheet use/name of pin;

+#### wires reserved

+Use:

-Use " NN, 00, 00, x, y," to define the size of unit.
+    "NN, 00, 00, x, y," to define the size of unit;

-  1. use # for comments
-  2. use obs for datasheet use of pin,
-  3. use nc for not connected
-  4. use 0V0, for VSS, gnd
+    0V0, for VSS, GND;
-  5. use 3V3, for VDD,
+    3V3, for VDD;
-  6. use 5V5, for VCC,
+    5V0, for VCC;
+    nc, for not connected;

+### Wire wrap

+1. The units are placed at top of board and the wires at bottom;
+2. The units are mirror vertically the pinout of schematics;
+3. The first pin is at TOP RIGHT, last pin is at TP LEFT;
+4. Leave at least 2 spaces between rows of pins;